docsforadobe/after-effects-scripting-guide/docs/properties/property.md

 Test whether the property is an Essential Property that supports Media Replacement.

-Returns true if the property allows Media Replacement, false otherwise.
+Returns `true` if the property allows Media Replacement, otherwise `false`.

 #### Type